lykmapipo/retrofit-common/README.md

     }
 }
 ```
-Add `retrofit-commom` dependency into your project
+Add `retrofit-common` dependency into your project

 ```gradle
 dependencies {